All Episodes

 Why aren't the people spending?

-Why why aren't why is there increased demand?
+Why isn't there increased demand?

-And that leads to another monologue I've got coming up, and it's it can basically sum it up this way without having to go through a huge monologue.
+And that leads to another monologue I've got coming up, and it can basically sum it up this way without having to go through a huge monologue.

 Much of what we see as downside today is driven by a lack of confidence, a withdrawal of the average Joe and Jane from the marketplace.